skyvers/skyve-dev-guide/_pages/concepts.md

 developers using insecure SQL must take responsibility to ensure they respect data contexts.

-### Data Group
+### DataGroup

-Data Groups roughly correspond to the concept of a department or business group, where most users only interact with data relevant to their organisational context, but administration/managing users work with a federated collection of the organisation's data.
+DataGroups roughly correspond to the concept of a department or business group, where most users only interact with data relevant to their organisational context, but administration/managing users work with a federated collection of the organisation's data.